wpswings/event-tickets-manager-for-woocommerce/README.txt

 == Changelog ==

+= 1.2.2 - Released on 28 November 2023 =
+* Support : Compatibility With Latest WP[6.4.1] and WC[8.3.1].
+* Support : Compatibility With Cart and Checkout Block.

 = 1.2.1 - Released on 06 November 2023 =
 * New: Compatibility with latest WP [6.3.1] and WC [8.2.1]